• English

 3. Language: Arabic is the official language of the UAE, but English is widely spoken in Fujairah, particularly in tourist areas.

-5. Dress code: Although Fujairah is more relaxed than some other parts of the UAE, it is still important to dress modestly, particularly when visiting cultural and religious sites.
+5. Dress code: Although Fujairah is more relaxed than other parts of the UAE, it is still important to dress modestly, particularly when visiting cultural and religious sites.

 Conclusion: Experience the Unique Charm of Fujairah, UAE

 Fujairah is a hidden gem in the UAE, offering visitors a unique combination of stunning natural landscapes, rich cultural heritage, and modern attractions.
 Whether you are an adventure enthusiast, a history buff, or a beach lover, there is something for everyone in this diverse emirate.
 With its pristine beaches, majestic mountains, and fascinating historical sites, Fujairah is the perfect destination for anyone looking to experience the natural beauty and history of the UAE.
-So pack your bags and get ready to embark on an unforgettable journey to the hidden treasure of Fujairah, UAE.
+So pack your bags and prepare to embark on an unforgettable journey to the hidden treasure of Fujairah, UAE.